 Once there, you can choose from a wide variety of transport options, as Cairns is an important hub in this region of Australia.
 There are buses to and from the Cairns CBD (where there are two terminals), and there is also a railroad network following the eastern coast.
 Of course, taxis are also very common in the area.

 Adventurous Things to Do in Cairns

 When it comes to extreme adventures, Cairns doesn’t lack for anything.
-Name your adrenaline fix, and they probably have it!
+It’s in a lot of people’s Australia bucket list, for a good reason!
+Name your adrenaline fix, and Cairns probably has it!
 Here are some of the ones that I’ve tried.